Saturday, July 20, 2024

 “So now four of us stand to win or lose ten million bucks or so – us and our backers.
 And we’ve got this business of the Thunderbird on the red side of the sheet.
 So what do you think, Mr. Hendriks?
 Of course we burn the crops where we can get away with it.”

 There is also a side business of smuggling marijuana to the States with the help of the Mob and propping up Fidel Castro, who wants the Jamaican fields sabotaged to improve his own economic standing in the region.
-The K. G. B. is involved.
+The K. G. B. is also involved.
 There are a lot of moving parts, though Bond’s mission as stated at the start is a straight wet job, killing Scaramanga as a recognized threat to Her Majesty’s Government.

 Hurricane Flora, which killed thousands and cost an estimated billion dollars in property damage when it struck Cuba in 1962, is a fictional plot point in The Man With The Golden Gun.
 It is why Castro funds Scaramanga's sabotage of Jamaica's sugar industry, to help his own island nation get back on its feet.